Introduction to Clustering in Machine Learning

 How does Clustering Work in Machine Learning?

 - Example #1: Movies by the director.
-Once clustering is done, each cluster is assigned cluster number which is known as ClusterID.
+Once clustering is done, each cluster is assigned a cluster number which is known as ClusterID.
 Machine learning system like YouTube uses clusterID to represent complex data most easily.

 Top 4 Methods of Clustering in Machine Learning